-Place the sugar in a large saucepan or stockpot or a large Pyrex bowl.
+Place the sugar in a large saucepan, stockpot, or a large Pyrex bowl.
 Pour the boiling water over and stir until all the sugar has dissolved and let cool.

 Grate the rind of the lemons with a fine grater and add to the sugar water.
 Make sure to only grate the yellow and not the white pith.

 Slice the lemons into thick slices and add to the water.